Detection, localisation and tracking of pallets using machine learning techniques and 2D range data: Background

 \subsection{The Reference Scenario}

 The scenario we target in this paper includes a purposely modified model EXU low lift pallet truck manufactured by STILL GmbH, which has been put in operation in a warehouse environment in Tortona, Italy.
 The forklift, depicted in Figure \ref{fig:transpallet}, can lift up to $2.200$ $Kg$ at a $760$ $cm$ height.
-It has been equipped with two safety laser rangefinders for obstacle detection, placed as to cover a full $360$ $deg$ scan around the truck, and one of them can be used to provide the data required by our architecture.
+It has been equipped with two safety laser rangefinders operating at $16$ $Hz$ for obstacle detection and safety purposes, placed as to cover a full $360$ $deg$ scan around the truck, and one of them, namely the rear sensor as shown in Figure \ref{fig:transpallet}, can be used to provide the data required by our architecture.
 Furthermore, it has been extended with a localisation system performing tri-lateration using a number of intelligent devices distributed in the environment \cite{Mastrogiovannietal2009a, Mastrogiovannietal2010, Capezioetal2011, Mastrogiovannietal2013a}.
 Being able to localise and avoid obstacles, the forklift can freely move in the warehouse.
-The map of the environment is assumed to be known (either \textit{a priori} available or built off-line), and a number of relevant locations, such as forking and placing areas, are identified as semantic tags in the map.
+The map of the environment is assumed to be known (either available \textit{a priori} or built off-line), and a number of relevant locations, such as forking and placing areas, are identified as semantic tags in the map.
 It is noteworthy that forking and placing areas are roughly $3 \times 3$ $m^2$ regions where a pallet can be located anywhere inside it.
 Therefore, it is not possible to assume in advance a specific location or pose for the pallet, as it is typically done by other approaches in the literature described above, but it can be fairly assumed that it lies within the area.
+Once the pallet truck gets close to the placing and forking areas, it slows down to a suitable speed for safe pallet loading and unloading, namely $0.2$ $m/s$.